Jan Deckers

 Jan Deckers (born 1970) works in bioethics at Newcastle University.
-His work revolves mainly around three topics: animal ethics, reproductive ethics and embryo research, and genetics.
+His work revolves mainly around three topics: animal ethics, reproductive ethics and embryo research, and ethics of genetics.

 Animal ethics

 Deckers has published numerous articles in animal ethics, mainly on the ethical issues associated with the human consumption of animal products.
 This topic has been approached from various angles, including its connections with the causation of harm to animals, environmental degradation, climate change, and the emergence and spread of zoonoses.
 Early work also considered the relevance of the philosophy of Alfred North Whitehead for animal ethics, where Deckers's work has been reviewed critically by other Whiteheadian scholars.
 More recent work has also considered the ethics of in-vitro flesh and the idea of creating animals with decreased pain sensitivity, where Deckers chaired a conference on these themes, funded by the Wellcome Trust.

 As a speciesist, Deckers argues that human health is paramount to address whether and when animal products ought to be consumed.
 The book Animal (De)liberation: Should the Consumption of Animal Products Be Banned? defends 'qualified moral veganism', which is associated with a political goal: the vegan project.

 The book is critical of positions adopted by other scholars, including Alasdair Cochrane, Gary Francione, Martha Nussbaum, and Peter Singer, and has more in common with the positions of scholars such as Alice Crary, Melanie Joy, and Marti Kheel.

 Many charges have been pressed against vegan diets, for example that they alienate human beings from nature (Michael Pollan) or that they increase human food security and other sustainability concerns relative to other diets (Simon Fairlie).
 Deckers addresses these challenges.
 The book’s appendix also considers whether vegan diets might be nutritionally adequate or even superior compared to other diets.

 The book has been described as ‘an innovative defense of veganism’ because of its concern with maximising positive global health impacts, and its primary focus on safeguarding the health of moral agents.